István Tisza

+As a Member of the Imperial Council since 1887, he came to fear a political impasse in the conflict between the unyielding temper of the Emperor and the revolutionary spirit of the extremists.

+During his political career, Tisza and his party remained bitterly unpopular among ethnic Hungarian voters and therefore - similarly to his father Kálmán Tisza - he drew most of his votes from ethnic minorities during the parliamentary elections.

+Like his father, he supported industrialisation at the expense of the agricultural lobby, and opposed Anti-Semitism as economically counterproductive.

-As a Member of Parliament since 1887, he came to fear a political impasse in the conflict between the unyielding temper of the Emperor and the revolutionary spirit of the extremists.
-Tisza stubbornly opposed on principle any governmental redistribution of agricultural land breaking up the large landed estates.
-He opposed extending suffrage to active duty soldiers; before 1918 only 10% of the Hungarian population could vote and hold public office.
-He supported industrial reforms to modernize Hungary, and opposed Anti-Semitism as economically counterproductive.
-Tisza was unpopular among ethnic Hungarian voters and therefore - similarly to his father Kálmán Tisza - he drew most of his votes from ethnic minorities during the parliamentary elections.
+As an economist, Tisza stubbornly opposed on principle any governmental redistribution of agricultural land breaking up the large landed estates.
+During WWI, he opposed extending suffrage to active duty soldiers; before 1918 only 10% of the citizens of Kingdom of Hungary could vote and hold public office.

 In international relations, Tisza's role model was Otto von Bismarck.
 In domestic affairs, he followed the English historical school of economics and was heavily influenced by the social and political development of England, which he considered the best way forward for Hungary.